Consideration of Bill, not amended in the Public Bill Committee

 I will not press my amendment to a Division either, but I am very happy to speak to it for 30 seconds.
 It is designed to request an undertaking from the Minister that she will ask Ofgem to look at the poorest consumers on which it has data and offer them an automatic switch to the lowest rate that suits their expenditure pattern.
 On that happy note, because I am sure the Minister will give way later, I shall sit down.

-I rise to speak in support of amendment 9, which is in the name of the Chair and some of the members of the Business, Innovation and Skills Committee; I know that the Chair of the Committee is also going to speak to the amendment.
-Its purpose is to ensure that there is adequate protection for vulnerable people while the cap is in force and beyond, and to probe the Government and the Minister on the matter.
+I rise to speak in support of amendment 9, which is in the name of the Chair and some of the members of the Business, Energy and Industrial Strategy Committee; I know that the Chair of the Committee is also going to speak to the amendment.
+Its purpose is to ensure that there is adequate protection for vulnerable people while the cap is in force and beyond and to probe the Government and the Minister on the matter.

 During the prelegislative scrutiny of this Bill in January, the Committee heard evidence from the chief executive of Ofgem.
 When I asked him about the need to protect vulnerable customers, he conceded that